leslie-alldridge/tech-voting-v2/README.md

 ### Done

+- help page completed and added to nav bar
 - Search is case sensitive at the moment
 - decided to include description search due to simplicity
 - filter status doesn't have the option to find 'closed'